MinnPost/legislature-tracker/README.md

 ### Cross-browser compatibility

 The goal of this project is to be compatible with all major modern browsers including IE8.
-The application should work fine in IE7, but it may be a bit slow.

-### Frameworks and libraries

-This applications uses Tableop.js, jQuery, jQuery.jsonp, Underscore, Backbone, Moment.js, es5-shim.

 ### Caching